Notes and Records

 Notes and Records: the Royal Society Journal of the History of Science is an international, quarterly peer-reviewed academic journal which publishes original research in the history of science, technology, and medicine.
 The journal welcomes other forms of contribution including: research notes elucidating recent archival discoveries (in the collections of the Royal Society and elsewhere); news of research projects and online and other resources of interest to historians; book reviews, including essay reviews, on material relating primarily to the history of the Royal Society; recollections or autobiographical accounts written by Fellows and others recording important moments in science from the recent past.
-It is published by the Royal Society and the editor-in-chief is Anna Marie Roos supported by an eminent editorial board.
+It is published by the Royal Society and the editor-in-chief is Anita Guerrini supported by an eminent editorial board.

 Notes and Records is fully compliant with the open access requirements of a range of funders including the HEFCE (REF 2020), AHRC, Scottish Funding Council, Wellcome Trust and European Commission.
 It is designated as "green" on the SHERPA/RoMEO website.